isomerpages/moh-hcsa/_for-healthcare-providers/What Do We Need To Know/Reporting An Incident.md

 third_nav_title: What Do We Need To Know
 ---
 <h2>Report An Incident</h2>
-<p>A.Notify MOH of confirmed cybersecurity incidents and data breaches in
+<p>[Executive Summary] Notify MOH of confirmed cybersecurity incidents and
-a timely manner.</p>
+data breaches in a timely manner.</p>
-<p><a href="http://B.Healthcare" rel="noopener noreferrer nofollow" target="_blank">B.Healthcare</a> providers
+<p>[Starter Kit] Healthcare providers are responsible for timely incident
-are responsible for timely incident reporting to MOH.
+reporting to MOH.
 Prompt identification, assessment and reporting allow the healthcare provider to take swift action to mitigate potential harm and safeguard patient health information.
 Reporting also enables MOH to provide necessary guidance, investigate incident causes, and implement preventive measures across the healthcare sector.</p>
 <p>The Healthcare Information Act (HIA) mandates reporting of specified cybersecurity
 incidents and health data breaches.</p>
 <h2>Reporting Requirements</h2>